core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}

 OSCORE specifies the derivation of Sender Context and Recipient Context, specifically of Sender/Recipient Keys and Common IV, from a set of input parameters (see {{Section 3.2 of RFC8613}}).
+Like in {{RFC8613}}, HKDF SHA-256 is the mandatory to implement HKDF.

+The derivation of Sender/Recipient Keys and Common IV defined in OSCORE applies also to Group OSCORE, with the following extensions compared to {{Section 3.2.1 of RFC8613}}.

+* If the group uses (also) the group mode, the 'alg_aead' element of the 'info' array takes the value of Signature Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}.

+* If the group uses only the pairwise mode, the 'alg_aead' element of the 'info' array takes the value of AEAD Algorithm from the Common Context.

-This derivation applies also to Group OSCORE, and the mandatory-to-implement HKDF and AEAD algorithms are the same as in {{RFC8613}}.
-The Sender ID SHALL be unique for each endpoint in a group with a fixed Master Secret, Master Salt and Group Identifier (see {{Section 3.3 of RFC8613}}).
+The Sender ID SHALL be unique for each endpoint in a group with a certain tuple (Master Secret, Master Salt, Group Identifier), see {{Section 3.3 of RFC8613}}.

 For Group OSCORE, the Sender Context and Recipient Context additionally contain asymmetric keys, as described previously in {{sec-context}}.
 The private/public key pair of the sender can, for example, be generated by the endpoint or provisioned during manufacturing.